What does a good mindfulness coach do?

 When we really get into mindfulness we start to feel steady enough to work more deeply on our thoughts, feelings and reactions – the ones that make stress feel worse.
 An experienced mindfulness coach will make you feel motivated and inspired, rather than discouraged or confused.

 What to Look for in a Mindfulness Coach

 - First, you need a mindfulness coach who regularly practises mindfulness, ideally every day.
 This might be sitting meditation, movement practices like yoga or tai chi or mindful walking.
 How can someone understand what you are going through if she hasn’t travelled that same journey?
 And having learnt and practised mindfulness himself, he can point out some of the things to watch out for, and encouraging tips.

 - Mindfulness works with consciousness and brain functioning.
-This is why it is essential that your mindfulness coach has a solid background in both psychology and teaching.
+This is why it can be useful to have a mindfulness coach who has a solid background in both psychology and teaching.

-- Choose someone who’s had experience with guiding and supporting people with mindfulness meditation for several years.
+- Choose someone who’s been guiding and supporting people with mindfulness meditation for several years.
 If they’ve been around that long maybe they know what they’re doing!

-- Use your intuition or gut instinct when trying to decide whether you want to work with them.
+- Talk to them and ideally in person before you commit to the coaching.
+Use your intuition or gut instinct when trying to decide whether you want to work with them.
 Don’t be afraid to ask questions about their own journey with mindfulness and also their understanding of the scientific explanation for how mindfulness works.

 Why choosing a mindfulness coach may work better for you than doing a group course

 Sometimes, working privately with a mindfulness coach can help you to focus on what is most important for you right now.
 You’ll also find that sessions can unfold more organically or flexibly to meet your changing needs compared to a more structured group programme which has to suit many participants and a course time frame.